HOW IT WORKS – WHAT DOES AN HRV DO?

 - Introduce fresh, dry, warm air.

-- Transfer heat from stale, damp, exhaust air to preheat fresh incoming air.
+- Transfer available heat from stale, damp, exhaust air to preheat fresh incoming air.

 - Reduce condensation, mould, mildew, etc.